WV Real Estate Taxes on Minerals

 The yield capitalization model is based on the Gross Receipts for each producing well.
 The gross receipts amount will be apportioned to the working interest and the royalty interest.
 The royalty interest gross receipts shall be discounted by applying a decline rate and a mid-year life Inwood factor reflecting the capitalization rate.
 This calculation determines the projected future income of the well and is the basis for your appraised value.

 Next, you need to know the base calendar year gross royalties for your well to properly calculate the appraised value.
-For 2023 assessments, the calendar year of 2021 gross royalties (always on a two-year look back) are used as the base year.
+For 2026 assessments, the calendar year of 2024 gross royalties (always on a two-year look back) are used as the base year.
 If your lease allows for deductions, this will not be the amount of your check, but the amount before deductions.
 Calendar year production is not the amount reported on your IRS Form 1099 for the year, because payment dates are 30-90 days behind the production month.
 For example, SWN pays 60 days after the production month, June production is paid in August.
-Therefore, to determine the calendar year 2021 production for SWN, you would add up March 2021 (January production) through February 2022 (December production) gross royalty checks.
+Therefore, to determine the calendar year 2024 production for SWN, you would add up March 2024 (January production) through February 2025 (December production) gross royalty checks.
 If you receive multiple checks from producers on the same well, you need to add up each producer’s royalties for the calendar year.
 In Ohio County, many mineral interest owners get paid by SWN and Equinor from a well, so both royalty amounts will need to be added up for the year.

 You can verify your calendar year well amounts with what is reported by the well producer to WV by calling your county assessor’s office and asking what amounts were reported under your name for each well.
 Your totals and the totals that are reported to WV and verified by your assessor’s office should be close if not exact.
 If not, you will need to contact your well producer to determine the differences.

-Use our Mineral Appraisal Calculator to verify your well values for 2024.
+Use our Mineral Appraisal Calculator to verify your well values for 2026.

 This calculator is accurate for Marcellus horizontal wells in Brooke, Hancock, Marshall, Ohio, Tyler, and Wetzel Counties.
-Looking for the 2023 calculator?
-Click here.

-Note: Our calculator is not accurate for year 1 of production.
+Disclaimer: Our calculator is not accurate for year 1 of production.
 First-year well production must be annualized using a different formula.

 Your real estate tax bill will be 60% of the appraised value times the applicable county tax rate.
 Contact WV Tax Division at 304-558-0781 or email ptdoilgas@wv.gov if you feel your appraised value calculation has been calculated in error.